timothyb0912/blog/_posts/2021-10-10-Questions-for-introspection.md

 Dear Young Tim,

+Happy Halloween!

+I know this month has been more cruel trick than pleasant treat.

+Of course, pay attention to your problems, but maintain self-control.
+Hold on (to the handlebars of your life).
+Work when you're excited or when you need to work.
+Sleep when you are weary,
+and do not let your pride ruin your peace.
+Sleep consistently.

+Once we're well rested,
+we'll want to ask ourselves how we got into our problem situations and how we will resolve them.

-This note follows up on last months post about a causal graph for introspection.
+To help, this note follows up on last month's causal graph for introspection.
 Here's the graph once more, for memory.
 <img src="{{ site.baseurl }}/images/2021-09-19_introspection-graph.png">

-Today's post lists some questions that you might find useful for directing your thinking about each node.
+Today's post lists some questions that may be useful for directing our thinking about each node.
-These questions are structured around the "user-story" format (GIVEN-WHEN-THEN), which we use to organize the nodes in the introspection graph.
+The question structure tracks the "user-story" format (GIVEN-WHEN-THEN), which we use to organize the nodes in the introspection graph.
-Since last month's entry explained the rationale behind each node and behind the user story format in general,
-I'll get straight to the questions!
+Since last month's entry explained the rationale behind each node and behind the user story format in general, let's get straight to the questions!

-Also, here, I only question the "THEN" and "WHEN" portions of the graph.
+Note, here, I only question the "THEN" and "WHEN" portions of the graph.
 I'll supply questions for the "GIVEN" portion of the graph in the future.
+May these questions be of use to you and others---good luck!

 ## Post-decision feelings (i.e. "Then")